bibek22/blog/content/computer-programming-third-year.md

 the computer is turned off.
 Data cannot be directly processed by the processing unit in secondary memory;
 in fact, it is first transferred into the main memory before processing.

-Secondary memory consits of all external storage devices that are capable of storing high volumes of data such as hard drives, floppy disks, magnetic tapes, USB flash drives, CDs, DVDs, etc. It’s generally slower than primary memory but can store much larger amount of data in the range of gigabytes to terabytes.
+Secondary memory consists of all external storage devices that are capable of storing high volumes of data such as hard drives, floppy disks, magnetic tapes, USB flash drives, CDs, DVDs, etc. It’s generally slower than primary memory but can store much larger amount of data in the range of gigabytes to terabytes.